Links

 06/04/2009 Intuit embraces 3rd party developers

-New initiatives from the makers of the
+New initiatives from the makers of the ever-more-popular QuickBooks suite make

-simpler and more attractive for software
+it simpler and more attractive for software developers to interact the

 - 06/18/2009: Nonprofit Groups Outpace Businesses in Adopting Social-Networking Tools From the Chronicle of Philanthropy, this article claims that non-profit organizations are adopting social networking tools as part of their marketing and development strategy more rapidly than than the for-profit business world.
 "A forthcoming study by the University of Massachusetts Dartmouth Center for Marketing Research shows nonprofit groups are actually well ahead of businesses in their use of social-media tools such as Twitter, Facebook, and blogs."